AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Results

 \subsection{Individual-level and Opinion-level Heterogeneity of Model Accuracy}

-Despite the impressive capability of our models in making a fairly accurate prediction of personal and public opinion, it is important to ensure that individuals and opinions are equally predictable. \cref{fig:figure5} shows the performance of our Alpaca-7b based model across various subgroups, including sex, age, period, race, region, education, income, and political ideology, across three scenarios.
-We estimate OLS regression models to assess between-group gaps in individual-level AUCs with robust standard errors.
+Despite the strong performance of our models in predicting both personal and public opinion, it is crucial to examine whether this predictive accuracy is distributed evenly across different groups of individuals and types of opinions. \cref{fig:figure9} shows the performance of our Alpaca-7B based model across various subgroups, including sex, age, period, race, region, education, income, and political ideology, across three different prediction tasks.
+We estimate OLS regression models to assess between-group gaps in individual-level AUCs with robust standard errors (full model specification, including controls, in \hyperref[appendix:sensitivity]{Appendix~F}).

-First, opinions of individuals with higher socioeconomic status (SES), as measured by their levels of education and income, are more predictable than those with lower SES.
-Namely, individuals with a master's degree or higher are more predictable than those without a high school degree, as indicated by a 0.037 higher AUC, whereas those in the top 20\% income bracket are more predictable than those in the bottom 20\%, with a 0.023 higher AUC.
-Second, our model's prediction is less accurate for racial minorities than Whites by a 0.015 lower AUC.
-Third, our models can predict strong partisans more accurately than Independents and ``something else'' groups.
-Lastly, we observe a higher AUC in more recent periods.
-This suggests that, despite our implementation of period embedding, our models still produce less accurate predictions for past opinions, with an AUC decrease of up to 0.025 for the 1970s.
+First, opinions of individuals with higher socioeconomic status (SES), as measured by their levels of education and income, are more predictable than those with lower SES across all three tasks.
+For retrodiction specifically, individuals with a graduate degree are more predictable than those without a high school degree, as indicated by a $0.028$ higher AUC, whereas those in the highest income bracket are more predictable than those in the lowest, with a $0.013$ higher AUC.
+Second, our model's prediction is less accurate for racial minorities than for White respondents across all three tasks.
+Third, our models can predict strong partisans more accurately than Independents across all three tasks.
+Lastly, individual-level AUC shows a small but significant increase in more recent waves for missing data imputation ($+0.17$ percentage points per decade) and unasked opinion prediction ($+0.14$ percentage points per decade), but is relatively flat for retrodiction ($+0.03$ percentage points per decade).